joaonunovalente/phd-website/_posts/2025-10-22-Point-Cloud-Registration-A-case-for-Exhaustive-Grid-Search.md

 # Determing the reflection angles on 3D laser Vibrometry

-The experiment aims to determine the laser reflection angless when a 3D vibrometer measures vibration on a complex surface (e.g., a plate, mirror, or component under test).
+The experiment aims to determine the laser reflection angle when a vibrometer measures the vibration of a point on a plate.
 The process consists in performing a point cloud registration to extract the angular orientation of each measurement node.

 **Setup**